OctaNebula/mafia-wiki/docs/roles/detainer.md

 ---
-title: The Judge
+title: The Detainer
-description: This article explains the role of the Judge.
+description: This article explains the role of the Detainer.
 social_image: /assets/placeholder.png
 background: /assets/background.jpg
 ---
 ---
-title: The Judge
+title: The Detainer
-description: This article explains the role of the Judge.
+description: This article explains the role of the Detainer.
 social_image: /assets/placeholder.png
 background: /assets/background.jpg
 ---

-# The Judge
+# The Detainer
 ---

 <style>